The grandmaster diet: How to lose weight while barely moving

 Six Phrases That Weigh You Down on Game Day

-January 31st, 2017 - By Melisa in Athletic/Performance Enhancement
+January 31st, 2017 - By Jen in Athletic/Performance Enhancement

 There are six phrases I hear from athletes that are truly cringe-worthy to me because they are huge red flags that you have put on that weight vest and put heavy expectations and pressures on yourself.
 Read Full Article: Dr. Jim Taylor, “Six Phrases That Weigh You Down on Game Day.”